armBookCodeExamples/Erratum/Chapter12/Readme.md

 > *Table 12.20 to Table 12.25 Private objects and variables of the modules.*
 > *Table 12.26 to Table 12.32 Public functions of the modules.*

 ---

+### Figure 12.9

+Current moisture level should be below 30% (it says 40%); otherwise the system will not irrigate.

+---

 ### Code 12.5